i-trofimtschuk/urlazy/README.md

 [![Build Status](https://app.travis-ci.com/i-trofimtschuk/urlazy.svg?branch=master)](https://app.travis-ci.com/i-trofimtschuk/urlazy)

-URLazy lets you build urls incrementally (lazy) which is it's sole purpose.
+URLazy lets you build or extend existing urls incrementally (lazy) which is it's sole purpose.
-Parsing or modifying URLs is explicitly out ouf scope of this project.
+To build/extend from existing URLs `from_string` method can be used.

 Here are some examples how you can build URLs using URLazy: